ibalampanis/ai-ethics/guide.md

 * Connection with like-minded individuals.
 * Improvement of physical and mental health.

-# Why is it hard for people to adopt greener habbits?
+# Why is it hard for people to adopt greener habits?

 * Lack of Awareness
 * Cost